-- Eat a varied diet.
-To maintain your health, you need over 40 different nutrients and no food alone can supply all of them.
-Remove food so your nutrition is balanced over a certain period of time.
+- Eat a diverse diet.
+To maintain your health, you need over 40 different nutrients and no single food can supply all of them.
+The higher the variety in the diet, the lower is the risk of a unbalanced diet.
 If you have a high fat meal, have a low-fat dinner.
-If you eat a large portion of meat in one day, you can fish for the next day.
+If you eat a large portion of meat in one day, you can choose fish for the next day.

-- The basis of your nutrition is to be a carbohydrate-rich food.
-Most people do not eat enough food like bread, pasta, rice, other cereals or potatoes.
-More than half of the calories (56% of the daily energy value) in the diet should come from these foods.
-Taste whole grain pastries, pasta and other whole grain cereals to increase your fiber intake.
+- The basis of your nutrition is carbohydrate-rich food.
+Most people do not eat enough food rich in carbohydrates like bread, pasta, rice, other cereals or potatoes.
+More than half of the calories (50-55% of the daily energy) in the diet should come from carbohydrates.
+Prefer whole grain products to increase your fiber intake.

 - Keep a healthy body weight and feel good.
-What weight is appropriate for you, it depends on a number of factors, including your gender, height, age and inheritance.
+Which weight is appropriate for you, depends on a number of factors, including gender, height, age and inheritance.
 Excessive weight increases the likelihood of many diseases including heart disease and cancer.
-Excess body fat accumulates if you eat more calories than your body can convert to energy.
-These excess calories can come from any nutrient that contains energy from proteins, fats, carbohydrates or alcohol, but the most concentrated source of calories is fat.
-Movement is a good way to increase your daily energy expenditure and make it even better to feel.
-It's simple: if you pick up, you have to eat less and more and be more active.
+Physical activity is a good way to increase your daily energy expenditure and to improve your quality of life.

-Total well-being depends on physical and mental stimulation.
-Good physical condition positively affects physical health, a person less subject to fatigue.
-There are about half of people suffering from memory impairment after fifty, after three quarters after seventy.
-Memory problems, however, sometimes have younger people, including pupils and students.
+Well-being depends on the physical and mental stimulation.
+Good physical conditions positively affects physical and mental health.
+About half of the people after the fifth decade of life are suffering from memory impairments, about three quarters after the age of seventy.
+Memory problems, however, sometimes also have younger people, including pupils and students.

 Today we know that probably the only effective preventive tool against premature aging of the brain is the training of cognitive functions.
-He is building a "mental reserve".
+It is building a "mental reserve".
 Memory training is important because it keeps the brain active and healthy.
-In addition to good memory, it helps to release certain chemicals that are important in the functioning of the immune system, protecting the brain from disease and damage.
+In addition, it helps to release certain substances that are important for an active immune system and protect the brain from diseases and damage.

-The Alzheimer's Dementia is the official name of the disease, which is diagnosed annually by thousands of people around the world.
-It mainly affects people over 65, but also younger.
-What we call dementia today appears over thousands of years in written sights of human civilization.
+The Alzheimer's Dementia is the official name of the disease, which is annually the diagnose for thousands of people around the world.
+It mainly affects people over the age of 65 years, but also younger people.

 The word dementia comes from the Latin dementia, that is, irrationality, imprecision.
 He was first used by Aurelius Cornelius Celsus in the book "De medicine" in the 1st century AD.
 As a medical term, the expression dementia appears later at Filip PinAlois Alzheimer's, the head physician at La Salpetriere at the Paris hospital.
 Pinel is considered to be a creator of a modern approach to mental illness that has introduced an element of human attitude and kindness into the care of the mentally handicapped.
 In 1801 he published a book on mental illness, describing the psychiatric syndrome he calls dementia.
 In modern psychiatric classification, the concept of dementia was introduced in 1814 by Filip Pinela's student Dominique Esquirol.
 He has marked it as a brain disease characterized by a weakening of perception, communication and will.